 I believe that it is really important to preserve our family tradition, especially recipes that are so narrowly connected to traditional, religious holidays, but I also believe that every new generation brings something new and enriches already existing family customs.
 So, my grandma and I reached an agreement that this year I will take care of our Easter bread and I’ve decided that it’s time to bake pinca bread.
 Luckily, I have a modern grandma who always likes to try out new things. 🙂

 Pinca, in Croatia also known as sirnica or kvasnica, is a special Croatian Easter bread characteristic for regions of Istria, Dalmatia, and Croatian Littoral.
 It’s enriched with eggs, fat, sugar, liqueur, orange, and lemon zest which all together give pinca rich, tender structure and incredible aroma.

 Some people will say that pinca is not that easy to make, but with little effort and lots of love and patience, the result will follow.
-After many read recipes and variations, I’ve decided to combine the ingredients in the way I prefer it and I’m very pleased with the result!
+After many reading recipes and variations, I’ve decided to combine the ingredients in the way I prefer and I’m very pleased with the result!

 I must admit that the tips & tricks of our famous pastry chef Petra Jelenić were very helpful in this process.

 How to succeed in making excellent pinca bread?

 - Before you start preparing pinca, make sure that all ingredients have the same, at room temperature.